semesoff/TodoListAPI/README.md

-# Add, edit, delete todos.
+# You can have your own account... also can add, edit, delete todos.